tonuidavies/csv/README.md

 In order to run this program make sure you have python 3 installed in your machine or python3 environment activated and clone this repo into the folder you're working from.

 ` # git clone https://github.com/tonuidavies/csv.git`

+Then run csv_file.py by running the following command on your terminal

+`# python csv_file.py`

+Finally find a newly created Output.csv file in your folder